PrzeMazur95/WannabeGuide/README.md

     * need to validate if we have the same name in db in api routes
     * set that api request shuld have accept json, and content type the same
     * all displayed tasks on all task grid are hrefs, create a form to show topic modal
+    * after click, modal page of specific post shuld be displayed